karnkaul/levk/README.md

 - C++20 compiler and stdlib
 - OS with desktop environment and Vulkan loader (`libvulkan1.so` / `vulkan1.dll`)
   - Windows 10
-  - Linux: X, Wayland (untested), Raspberry Pi OS (64 bit bullseye+)
+  - Linux: X, Wayland (untested)
   - Mac OSX: untested, will require MoltenVk
-- GPU supporting Vulkan 1.1+, its driver, and loader
+- GPU supporting Vulkan 1.3+, its driver, and loader
 - Vulkan SDK / `glslc` (for compiling glsl shaders to SPIR-V, and validation layers)

 ## Usage